The Wendy's Company Earnings Call Transcripts

 -

-The company outlined a strategy centered on fresh food, operational excellence, and accelerated global growth, targeting 8,300 restaurants and up to $18B in sales by 2028.
-Key investments include technology, next-gen restaurant designs, and international expansion, with a focus on high-growth demographics and innovative marketing.
+The event outlined a strategy centered on fresh food, exceptional customer experience, and accelerated global unit growth, targeting 8,300 restaurants and up to $18B in sales by 2028.
+Technology, menu innovation, and franchisee support are key drivers, with 70% of new units from international markets.

 Fiscal Year 2024